Stochastic-Dimension Frozen Sampled Neural Network for High-Dimensional Gross-Pitaevskii Equations on Unbounded Domains: Introduction

-To mitigate the curse of dimensionality, domain truncation together with absorbing boundary conditions (ABCs) has been extensively adopted \cite{xu2006absorb,zhang2008unif,dohnal2009pml,nissen2011optpml}.
-However, the induced truncation error remains highly sensitive to the computational domain and boundary parameters.
-In parallel, deep-learning-based solvers for high-dimensional PDEs have developed along three representative directions, depending on how differential operators are handled.
-The first direction reformulates PDEs through stochastic or probabilistic representations, as in DeepBSDE \cite{han2018hjb,han2017deep} and its extensions \cite{beck2019machine,chan2019machine}, deep splitting \cite{beck2021deep}, forward-backward stochastic neural networks (FBSNNs) \cite{raissi2024forward}, multilevel Picard schemes \cite{beck2024overcome,beck2020overcome,becker2020numer}, tensor neural networks \cite{wang2022tensor,liao2022solving}, and separable PINNs \cite{cho2022spinn}.
-The second direction reduces operator cost via randomized estimators, including SDGD \cite{hu2024tackling}, HTE \cite{hu2024hte}, RS-PINNs via Stein's identity \cite{hu2025smooth,stein1981est}, and STDEs \cite{shi2024stde}.
-The third direction avoids backpropagation and uses random features or analytic fitting, represented by RFM \cite{rahimi2007random,rahimi2008uniform}, RaNNs \cite{huang2006extreme}, and LocalELM \cite{huang2012extreme}.
-It also includes related backpropagation-free variants, such as CAN-PINNs \cite{chiu2022can}, HFD-PINNs \cite{lv2023hybrid}, fPINNs \cite{pang2019fpinns}, the Deep Galerkin method \cite{sirignano2018dgm}, Taylor-mode automatic differentiation \cite{betten2019taylor}, and zeroth-order optimization \cite{liu2020primer,malladi2023fine}.
-Despite these advances, unresolved limitations persist, including memory bottlenecks, bias or variance amplification in randomized estimators, and slow or unstable long-time training.
-Moreover, discretization-dependent methods often exhibit degraded accuracy in high dimensions relative to automatic differentiation.
+To mitigate CoD, deep-learning-based solvers for high-dimensional PDEs have been developed along three main directions, depending on how differential operators are handled.
+The first direction solves PDEs using their stochastic representations, e.g., DeepBSDE \cite{beck2019machine,han2018hjb}, deep splitting \cite{beck2021deep}, FBSNNs \cite{raissi2024forward}, multilevel Picard schemes \cite{beck2024overcome}, TNN \cite{wang2025tensor,wang2022tensor} and separable PINNs \cite{cho2022spinn}.
+The second direction reduces operator evaluation cost via randomized estimators, e.g., SDGD \cite{hu2024tackling}, HTE \cite{hu2024hte}, RS-PINNs \cite{hu2025smooth}, Score-PINNs \cite{hu2025score} and STDEs \cite{shi2024stde}.
+The third direction avoids backpropagation and uses random features or analytic fitting, represented by RFM \cite{rahimi2007random}, LocalELM \cite{huang2012extreme} and GNN \cite{ainsworth2021gnn,ainsworth2025egnn}.
+Related methods that reduce reliance on full backpropagation include CAN-PINNs \cite{chiu2022can}, HFD-PINNs \cite{lv2023hybrid}, fPINNs \cite{pang2019fpinns} and the Deep Galerkin method \cite{sirignano2018dgm}.
+Despite these advances, solving high-dimensional GPE on an unbounded domain has not been addressed before and remains challenging under state-of-the-art methods, which shall be seen in our numerical experiments.
+Randomized gradient estimators may introduce bias through nonlinear losses or suffer from dimension-dependent variance amplification, causing spurious dissipation.
+Gradient-based training can be slow, unstable, and sensitive to hyperparameters.
+Moreover, many standard neural ansatz lacks built-in spatial localization, making it difficult to learn without artificial boundaries, and global-in-time training or weak causal control may further amplify errors.